mlrun/mlrun/docs/feature-store/feature-vectors.md

 run = fn.run(task)
 ```

-You can see a full example of using the offline feature vector to create an ML model in [part 2 of the end-to-end demo](./end-to-end-demo/02-create-training-model.html).
+See a full example of using the offline feature vector to create an ML model in [part 2 of the end-to-end demo](./end-to-end-demo/02-create-training-model.html).

 You can use `get_offline_features` for a feature vector whose data is not ingested.
 See
 [Create a feature set without ingesting its data](./feature-sets.html#create-a-feature-set-without-ingesting-its-data).